Understanding & Countering Cognitive Distortions For Your Mental Health

 Journaling

-Keeping a thought record or journal of thoughts may provide invaluable insights into our cognitive distortions.
+Keeping a thought record or journal of thoughts and feelings may provide invaluable insights into our cognitive distortions.
 Writing down our thoughts may help us to analyze them, potentially making it easier to identify and change distorted thoughts.
 Research suggests that journaling may also reduce symptoms of mental health challenges, such as anxiety and depression.

 Positive reframing